Naming a Product

 - Blend: Behemoth + Genius = Behemius

 Step 4: Choose the Best Name

-In this step, we’ll find the best name by filtering these factors:
+We generated potential names for a calculator.
+Now let’s find the best name by filtering these factors:

 Quick.
 Invent a name for each polygon: